 - The issuing bank that issued the customer’s credit card or debit card

-The role of payment processors and payments gateways differ, yet each is a vital component in accepting payment online.
+The role of payment processors and payment gateways differ, yet each is a vital component in accepting credit card payments online.

 What Is a Payment Processor?

-To accept credit cards at your business, you’ll set up an account with a merchant service provider like BluePay.
-The payment processor executes the transaction by transmitting data between you, the merchant; the issuing bank (i.e., the bank that issued your customer's credit card); and the acquiring bank (i.e., your bank).
-A payment processor also typically provides the credit card machines and other equipment you use to accept credit card payments.
+A payment processor executes the transaction by transmitting data between you, the merchant; the issuing bank (i.e., the bank that issued your customer's credit card); and the acquiring bank (i.e., your bank).
+The payment processor also typically provides the credit card machines and other equipment you use to accept credit card payments.
+To accept credit cards at your business, you'll set up an account with a merchant service provider like BluePay.